ChriAsc/ycsb_NGDB/README.md

 Overview
 --------

 *YCSB* is an open-source benchmarking tool created by Yahoo! to assess the performance of various NoSQL databases.
 It provides a standardized framework for testing the scalability and performance of different data stores under realistic workloads.
-This project mainly uses a *products* table and aach product in this table contains essential information, including its name, availability, price and description.
+This project mainly uses a *products* table and aach product in this table contains essential information, including its name, price, availability, description and category.
 Three distinct workloads were defined to assess different database scenarios.

 In this repository, we focus on benchmarking three prominent NoSQL databases:
 - Redis: an in-memory data store used for caching and high-speed data access.